colesanderson/stock-library/when-take-profits-stocks/README.md

 1. Concentrate on listed stocks that sell for more than $20 a share with at least some institutional acceptance.

-2. Insist that the company show increases in earnings per share in each of past five years and that the current quartely earnings are up at least 20%.
+2. Insist that the company show increases in earnings per share in each of past five years and that the current quarterly earnings are up at least 20%.

 3. Buy when the stock is making or about to make a new high in price after emerging from a sound correction and price consolidation period.
 This breakout should be accompanied by a volume increase to at least 50% above the stock's average daily volume.